 Types of support available

-- Essential kit and equipment
+- Essential uniform and equipment

 - Material fee (paid at enrolment)

-Students must be enrolled on a course at Leicester College in order to receive the above funding.
+You must be enrolled on a course at Leicester College in order to receive the above funding.

 All payments are made directly to the childcare provider on receipt of invoice at the end of each month.
 Students pay the provider any remaining balance themselves.